deltachat/interface/user-testing/README.md

     - [ ] Charlie finds the message in her Contact request and clicks "Never" this time
     - [ ] Bob sends Charlie another message, but Charlie doesn't receive it
 - [ ] Alice archives her Chat with Bob; she doesn't see it anymore
-- [ ] Bob writes her a mail, Alice doesn't receive it
+- [ ] Bob writes her a mail, Alice receives it nonetheless, the chat is unarchived automatically
-- [ ] Alice unarchives her Chat with Bob - the chat reappears, the mail is there

 ### Out of scope